 Cartilage is a firm but flexible connective tissue in your joints.
-It protects the joints by absorbing the pressure and shock created when you move and put stress on them.
+It protects the joints by absorbing the pressure and shock created when you move and putting stress on them.
 Such as a reduction in the normal amount of this cartilage tissue causes some forms of arthritis.

-Normal wear and tear causes OA, one of the most common forms of arthritis.
+Normal wear and tear cause OA, one of the most common forms of arthritis.
 For the most part, infection or injury to the joints can exacerbate this natural breakdown of cartilage tissue.
 Your risk of developing OA may be higher if you have a family history of the disease.

 Another common form of arthritis, RA, is an autoimmune disorder.
 It occurs when your body’s immune system attacks the tissues of the body.
 Therefore these attacks affect the synovium, a soft tissue in your joints that produces a fluid that nourishes the cartilage and lubricates the joints.

 Accordingly, RA is a disease of the synovium that will invade and destroy a joint.
 It can eventually lead to the destruction of both bone and cartilage inside the joint.